MatteoZanarini/FinalProject/README.md

     .
-    ├── README.md                       This file, whit the project information ├── data
-    │   └── datasetCleaned.csv          Cleaned dataset, used for the presentation report ├── requirements.txt                Packages to have loaded
+    ├── README.md                       This file, whit the project information ├── requirements.txt                Packages to have loaded
     └── scripts
-        ├── roughAnalyses.ipynb         Jupyter file with the rough analyses ├── report.ipynb                Jupyter file with the final information and analyses
+        ├── roughAnalyses.ipynb         Jupyter file with the rough analyses ├── report.ipynb                Jupyter file with the final information and analyses └── datasetCleaned.csv          Cleaned dataset, used for the presentation report

 ## Requirements
 In order to run the code it's necessary to: